stormasm/bluemesa/README.md

 python funschema.py
 ```

-The schema data will not be loaded into Redis as well...
+The schema data will now be loaded into Redis as well in the redis
+key **schema-fun**